TEAMMATES/teammates-ops/platform-guide.md

 Note: This document does not have preference over either GAE standard or flexible environment.
 It is your duty to decide on the environment you will be using based on your needs.

+1. The deployment uses Google Cloud SDK, which requires Python 3 (recommended) or Python 2.7.
+Install it if you have not done so.

 1. Create your own project on GCP.<br>
    Suggested project identifier: `teammates-yourname` (e.g `teammates-john`).<br>
    The eventual URL of the app will be like this: `https://teammates-john.appspot.com`.<br>